Infers/Infers/Docs/Tutorial.md

 help you to understand what is going on.
 In fact, the Infers engine is quite powerful.
 Technically speaking it implements a complete resolution process for [Horn clauses](http://en.wikipedia.org/wiki/Horn_clause).
-The engine also implements some heuristics to prefer more specific rules to less specific rules.
+The engine also implements some heuristics to prefer more specific rules to less specific rules so that given an overlapping set of rules, Infers first tries the more specific rules, assuming it can order those overlapping rules.

 ## Compared to Type Classes